Controllably Efficient Language Models: C ompress and A ttend T ransformers ( )

-On a high-level, we implement this observation by modifying the original chunked sequence $\mbx=\{\mbc_1,\dots\mbc_i\dots\}$ to $\{\mbc_1,f_\theta(\mbc_1),\mbc_2,f_\theta(\mbc_2),\dots \mbc_i,f_\theta(\mbc_i)\dots\}$, that is we insert compressed representations of the chunk after the chunk of tokens itself.
-Now, we pass this sequence into the decoder during training, with a custom attention mask (App.
-Figure \ref{fig:cat_attention_mask}) that allows a token in chunk $\mbc_i$ to attend to previous tokens within that chunk and \textit{only} to previous chunk representations, which would be $f_\theta(\mbc_{i-1}), f_\theta(\mbc_{i-2})\dots f_\theta(\mbc_1)$.
-Any token in chunk $\mbc_i$ does not attend to raw tokens outside this chunk.
-This implementation allows re-use of key-values for chunk representations $f_\theta(\mbc_i)$ in decoder for computing logits of a future chunk $\mbc_j$, where $j>i$.
-This way of computing logits is quadratic in sequence length, in fact it is a constant times better: $O(\frac{N^2}{C})$ vs. the $O(N^2)$ complexity of the dense transformer, allowing for a potentially faster pre-training (see \Cref{sec:discussion,app:training_details} for a discussion).

 \textbf{Fast and Efficient Generation.} Due to compression, \cats can throwaway past chunks of tokens, and only keep their compressed chunk representations in memory.
-This straightaway results in a big reduction of memory; the KV cache is slashed by a factor of $C$, even for a modest chunk size of 4 (see \Cref{fig:generation_throughput}).
-This slash in memory is accompanied by reduced memory accesses the decoder makes in \cats, which is the major bottleneck during generation.
-The decoder attends to atmost $N_c+C$ tokens during generation, reducing compute required in self-attention significantly.
+This straightaway results in a big reduction of memory; the KV cache is slashed by a factor of $C$, even for a modest chunk size of 4 (see \Cref{fig:generation_throughput}). \textbf{Notably these memory savings are \textit{independent} of sequence length}; in other words, \cat always results in memory reduction \textbf{\textit{relative}} to a dense transformer at any sequence length (be it 4K or 128K).
+This compressed sequences means both reduced HBM accesses and that the decoder attends to atmost $\frac{N}{C}+C$ tokens during generation, resulting in an increased throughput.

-Implementing generation is simpler than training and very similar to how it occurs for a dense transformer.
-In fact, a pure PyTorch implementation\footnote{Our implementation is inspired from: \href{https://github.com/meta-pytorch/gpt-fast}{github.com/meta-pytorch/gpt-fast}} for \cats is on-par with efficient architectures that utilize custom kernels.
-Given a sequence, \cats first compute representations for each chunk in parallel and use them to prefill the decoder’s KV cache.
-Then generation proceeds chunk by chunk: each new chunk is decoded token by token in the decoder, and once a chunk is complete, the chunk is compressed and its representation is prefilled in the KV cache for the generation of the next chunk.
-This loop continues until the sequence is fully generated.
+Implementing generation is similar to how it occurs for a dense transformer.
+A pure PyTorch implementation\footnote{Our implementation is inspired from: \href{https://github.com/meta-pytorch/gpt-fast}{github.com/meta-pytorch/gpt-fast}} for \cats is on-par with efficient architectures that utilize custom kernels.
+Given a prompt, \cat first computes chunk representations in parallel and prefills them into the decoder's KV cache.
+Generation then proceeds chunk by chunk: tokens within a chunk are decoded sequentially, and on chunk completion the chunk is compressed and its representation is appended to the KV cache before decoding continues.
+Further details and a PyTorch style pseudo-code are in \Cref{app:pseudo_code,app:generation_details}.